Thank you for your interest in the Healthcare Games Showdown™! Here are further details that can assist you.

 It varies by school.
 Some require it for your degree, others do not.
 We will be working to provide credit for the educational institutes who do require it and are local to the region.

 We are projecting that six types of projects will be developed.
 The categories include: Medical Education & Training; 2) Participatory Health; 3) Exergaming & Fitness; 4) Rehabilitation Games; 5) Cognitive & Emotional; and 6) Operations & Patient Records.
-Our Financial and Medical advisors will provide feedback to choose the kinds of games they deem most likely to make money and be used on the market.
+Our sponsors and advisors will provide feedback to choose the kinds of games they deem most likely to make money and be used on the market, or that they want created.

 It will depend on the feedback from sponsors, investors and the medical community.
 Some games might be mobile, while others are console, PC, or VR /AR.